Syllabus for NUR-614

 This course is designed to help the learner become an effective writer in his or her professional field.
 It will hone the writer’s skills in two areas: 1) develop the writer’s skills required to be published in professional and lay journals, magazines, and newspapers; and 2) refine the writing required in one’s professional practice.
 In this course, one learns how to develop a theme that will interest a readership and publisher.
 Focus is on effective writing techniques and learning the process from idea to publication.

-Open to graduate students.
+Open to undergraduate Nursing students and to undergraduate and graduate non-Nursing students.

 After completing this course, you should be able to:

 CO1 Compose documents for both publication and professional practice.